JacobPaxton/data_science_notes/notes_v3.md

 R is an alternative to Python and used especially in academia (use is waning).
 C++ pointer manipulation is very fast, so C++ might play a role in development.
 ```
+- TODO: Add decorators like `@staticmethod` to Python classes

 --------------------------------------------------------------------------------
 <!-- Needs work -->